-- Write down a Bible verse that meets the needs of your friend’s heart, and send it in the mail, or text it, or post it on their Facebook wall for encouragement.
+- Write down a Bible verse that meets the needs of your friend’s heart, and send it in the mail, text it, email it, or tell them on the phone.

-- Do something nice for your pet or your friend or neighbors pet.
+- Do something nice for your pet or your friend or neighbor.

 - Find a way to remember to pray for a friend.
 One gal who doesn’t get to see her friend has a pact with that friend to listen at night for the train whistles.
 It’s their signal to pray for each other.

 - When we do acts of kindness, it has a powerful ripple effect on others in the area.

 - Try to have a playful, light-hearted spirit with everyone you contact.

 Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.

 But love your enemies, and do good, and lend, expecting nothing in return, and your reward will be great, and you will be sons of the Most High, for he is kind to the ungrateful and the evil.